Associate Professor Deidre Marjory Le Fevre

 PhD (Michigan) , MEd (Hons), BEd, DipTchg

-Deidre is a Senior Lecturer in the School of Learning, Development and Professional Practice.
+Deidre is an Associate Professor in the School of Learning, Development and Professional Practice.
 She is the academic programmes leader for postgraduate studies in Educational Leadership at the University of Auckland.

 Previous professional experience